 You Were Made For Me by Sheri Sturniolo – This sweet story with great illustrations follow a couple as they experience the hopes, dreams and disappointments of creating a family.
 The book explains how the generosity and love of others can grow into the most wonderful gift.
 You Were Made For Me takes a look into the unique and wonderful ways some families are made, and the journey of love that brings them together.

 Before You Were Born…Our Wish For A Baby (The Story of Embryo Donation) – by Janice Grimes.
 Written for ages 3-5.
 Series of books written to cover various ways of conception and include Before You Were Born…My Wish For A Baby – SMC Donor Sperm/Donor Egg OR Donor Embryo.
 Each is adapted to reflect the situation and the circumstances are provided in the descriptions.

-The Donor Conception Network has a book called Our Story (ages 3-6) that discusses embryo donation.
-It is available for purchase here.
+The Donor Conception Network has a series of books called Our Story (ages 3-6) that discuss all family types including embryo donation.

 Training Wheels by Chris Barrett and Sally B. Hunter (ages 4-8) – A five-year-old boy named Miles learns about his birth through an open embryo donation from a couple in California.